 Host on AWS Amplify

-Host your site on AWS Amplify.
+Host your project on AWS Amplify.

 Prerequisites